whateverforever/ada-2019-project/index.md

 However, if we regroup the existing data we have about adults without kids and kids vs singles, we can still see some amusing differences.

-## Campaign and what kind of food they promote
+## Campaigns and the corresponding food categories they promote

 ### The Role of Coupons